claretbio/reallyrun/README.md

     --fastqdir : a path to the directory containing the raw fastqs you wish to process (if not specified, defaults to current working directory)

     --resultsdir : a path to the directory you would like the output to be in (if not specified, defaults to current working directory)

-    --starindex : a path to the STAR index created.
-This can be done prior to running the pipeline, but the pipeline uses the --reference and --gtf file provided to make one otherwise.

     --indexdir: a path to the directory where you would like the STAR index to be created (if not specified, defalts to current working directory).
 Use one of --starindex or --indexdir, not both